13 & Older Travel Program Frequently Asked Questions (FAQ)

 How many games will be played each season?

 - Each manager will determine the exact schedule for their team each season.
-Typical schedules have been from 6 -12 tournaments, league play, or combination of both
+The goal should be to play 6 -12 tournaments or league play each season

 Will we participate in Tournaments?

 - Each manager will determine the tournament schedule for their team each season.
 The goal is to participate in as many tournaments as possible

 - Tournament fees are collected based on manager’s discretion depending on the scheduling requirements